 r.
 The Lehigh County Agricultural Land Preservation Board shall work in coordination with the Department of General Services.

 s.
-The Human Relations Advisory Council shall work in coordination with the Department of Community and Economic Development.
+The Lehigh County Human Relations Commission shall work in coordination with the Office of Human Resources, the Department of Community and Economic Development and the Department of Law.